Jugurthine War: Revelations

-The Jugurthine War clearly revealed the problems of the Republic at that time and to come.
-The fact that a man such as Jugurtha could rise to power by buying Roman military and civil officials reflected Rome's moral and ethical decline.
+The Jugurthine War clearly revealed the issues with political corruption at that time and to come.
+The fact that a man such as Jugurtha could have his treachery, conquests, and defiances ignored simply by buying Roman military and civil officials reflected Rome's moral and ethical decline.
 Romans now sought individual power often at the expense of the state.
 This was illustrated by Marius's rise to power by ignoring Roman traditions.
-These events were also observed by Marius's quaestor, Lucius Cornelius Sulla, who later came to rival Marius in the first of the great civil wars of the Late Republic.
+These events were also observed by Marius's quaestor, Lucius Cornelius Sulla, who later came to rival Marius in the first of the great civil wars of the Late Republican Period.
 The beginning of that rivalry, according to Plutarch, was purportedly Sulla's crucial role in the negotiations for and eventual capture of Jugurtha, which led to Sulla wearing a ring portraying the capture despite Marius being awarded the victory for it.

-The Roman historian Sallust wrote a monograph, Bellum Jugurthinum, on the Jugurthine War emphasising this decline of Roman ethics and placed it, along with his work on the Catilinarian Conspiracy, in the timeline of the degeneration of Rome that began with the Fall of Carthage and ended with the Fall of the Roman Republic itself.
-Sallust is one of the most valuable sources on the war, along with Plutarch's biographies of Sulla and Marius.
+The Roman historian Sallust wrote a monograph, Bellum Jugurthinum, on the Jugurthine War emphasising this decline of Roman ethics.
+He placed it, along with his work on the Catilinarian Conspiracy, in the timeline of the degeneration of Rome that began with the Fall of Carthage and ended with the Fall of the Roman Republic itself, believing this was the first of the events that set that collapse in motion.
+Sallust is one of the most valuable primary sources on the war, along with Plutarch's biographies of Sulla and Marius.